• Skip to primary navigation

 Jump to Recipe Print Recipe

-A pasta salad that is deserving of your summer menu.
+A pasta salad deserving of your summer menu.
 Red lentil pasta makes this recipe gluten-free while offering a nice dose of plant-based protein for those following a vegan diet.
 Layered with fresh vegetables (easy to customize with your favorites) and dressed with a champagne vinaigrette complemented by a squeeze of fresh lemon juice to make this version especially refreshing.

 vertical image of red lentil pasta salad in bowl with wooden utensils to toss